toucansites/website/contents/docs/[05]templates/[03]views/index.md

 </html>
 ```

+In this example, the {{$main}}...{{/main}} block provides a placeholder that can be filled in by a `child` template.
+If no content is supplied, the fallback `No content.` will be rendered instead.

-And here’s the child that uses this structure and provides its own content for the main section:
+The corresponding `child` template can extend the parent and provide custom content for the `main` block:

 ```
 {{<html}}